microsoft/jacdac/services/led.md

 A buffer of 24bit RGB color entries for each LED, in R, G, B order.
 When writing, if the buffer is too short, the remaining pixels are set to `#000000`;
-if the buffer is too long, the write may be ignored, or the additional pixels may be ignored.
+If the buffer is too long, the write may be ignored, or the additional pixels may be ignored.
+If the number of pixels is greater than `max_pixels_length`, the read should return an empty payload.

     rw brightness = 0.05: u0.8 / @ intensity